Murage-Ivy/Shamba-ShapeUp/README.md

 ## Bugs & Fixes / Feature request
-In case you find a bug, kindly open an issue [here].
+In case you find a bug, kindly open an issue [here](https://github.com/Murage-Ivy/Shamba-ShapeUp/issues/new).
 Include your query and your expected results.

 ## Date of current version
 7/10/2022